-This is because the methylxanthines contained in caffeine are absorbed into the intestinal tract rapidly.
-The liver metabolizes the alkaloids before they’re passed out of the body through the parrot’s urates.
+The methylxanthines in caffeine are soon absorbed into the intestinal tract.
+Then, the liver metabolizes the alkaloids before passing them out of the body through its urates.

-However, as coffee is a mild diuretic, the kidneys are affected as they need to work harder to flush out the caffeine from a parrot’s body, drawing on its fluids to do so.
+Because coffee is a mild diuretic, the kidneys are affected as they need to work harder to flush caffeine from the body, drawing on its fluids to do so.

-As a result, many parrots experience dehydration and require extra water to counter the effects.
-If parrots refuse to drink, some fruits can boost fluid levels.
+As a result, many parrots experience dehydration and require extra fluid to counter the effects.
+If parrots refuse to drink, fruits like watermelon can increase their fluid levels.

-Many parrots are active birds, receiving energy from their everyday diet.
+Parrots are active birds, deriving energy from their everyday diet.
 As mentioned, caffeine is a stimulant, increasing energy levels by blocking the molecules that tell parrots they feel tired.

-As a result, some parrots become frenzied once the effects of caffeine take effect.
-This leads to various behavioral problems, including aggression, destruction (including self-destruction), and stress.
+As a result, some parrots become frenzied once the effects occur.
+This leads to behavioral problems like aggression, destruction (including self-destruction), and stress.

 Harmful Added Ingredients

-Coffee often has other added ingredients, such as milk, sugar, and sweeteners.
-These include:
+Coffee often has other added ingredients, including the following:

 Milk is also fatty, leading to weight gain.
 According to the MSD Veterinary Manual, a high-fat diet is directly linked to obesity and a shorter lifespan.

-As a result, high-calorie drinks such as milk should be restricted.
-They increase your parrot’s weight and offer little nutritional value, making parrots more likely to experience vitamin and mineral deficiencies.
+High-calorie drinks such as milk should be restricted.
+They increase a parrot’s weight and offer little nutritional value, potentially leading to vitamin and mineral deficiencies.

-- Encourages self-destructive behaviors, such as feather plucking
+- Leads to self-destructive behaviors, like feather plucking.

-Sweeteners are made with artificial flavors, which can be harmful to parrots.
-While they contain fewer calories than sugar, West Park Animal Hospital describes how some sweeteners can cause:
+Sweeteners are made with artificial ingredients, which can harm birds.
+While they contain almost no calories, West Park Animal Hospital explains that sweeteners can cause:

-Sweeteners (aspartame, xylitol, and sucralose) have no place in a parrot’s diet and should be avoided.
+Sweeteners (aspartame, xylitol, and sucralose) should never be given to pet birds.

 Can Parrots Drink Decaffeinated Coffee?